mc2-project/secure-xgboost/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview
-Secure XGBoost is a library that enables **collaborative training and inference of [XGBoost](https://github.com/dmlc/xgboost) models on encrypted data**. by leveraging hardware enclaves and data-oblivious algorithms.
+Secure XGBoost is a library that enables **collaborative training and inference of [XGBoost](https://github.com/dmlc/xgboost) models on encrypted data**. by leveraging secure enclaves and data-oblivious algorithms.

 In a nutshell, data owners can use Secure XGBoost to train a model on a remote server _without_ revealing the underlying data to the remote server.
 Furthermore, multiple data owners can use the library to _collaboratively_ train a model on their collective data, without exposing their individual data to each other.
 ![Alt Text](doc/images/workflow.gif)